Filing for Same-Sex Divorce in New York City

 Societal Stigma and Discrimination

 Despite New York's reputation as an LGBTQ+-friendly state, LGBTQ+ individuals can still face stigma and discrimination, which may affect the divorce process.
 While the legal system aims to be impartial, biases and prejudices can sometimes surface in courtrooms, mediation sessions, or interactions with opposing parties.
-It's essential to work with an attorney who is not only well-versed in family law but also sensitive to LGBTQ+ issues and can advocate effectively on your behalf, ensuring that you are treated fairly and respectfully throughout the divorce proceedings.
+It is essential to work with an attorney who is not only well-versed in family law but also sensitive to LGBTQ+ issues and can advocate effectively on your behalf, ensuring that you are treated fairly and respectfully throughout the divorce proceedings.

 LGBT-Friendly Attorneys